me76/mixpanel-blackberry/README.txt

 This is the Mixpanel client library for the Blackberry 10 operating system.

+Please see the file LICENSE in this distribution for licensing terms.

 USING THE LIBRARY:

 To use  this library in your project